 Are you ready to make a move in 2020?
 Is this the year you want to buy a new home or sell up for a new life?
-Getting a clear idea of how much average conveyancing fees will cost in 2020 is your starting point.
+Getting a clear idea of the average conveyancing fees in 2020 is your starting point.

 EXPLAINING LEGAL FEES